ammarhakim/gkeyll1/docs/manual/array-classes.rst

     specified ``shape`` and given ``start`` indices into a linear 1-dimensional index.

-  .. cfunction:: int getLower (int dir)
+  .. cfunction:: int getLower (unsigned dir)
     :noindex:

     Return the starting index in direction @emph{dir}.

-  .. cfunction:: int getUpper (int dir)
+  .. cfunction:: int getUpper (unsigned dir)
     :noindex:

     Return *one past* the last index in direction ``dir``.